 What Is a Transfer on Death (TOD) Designation Affidavit—and Should You Use One in Your Estate Plan?

 When planning for the future, many people want to make things as simple as possible for their loved ones.
-One way to streamline the transfer of real estate after your death is with a Transfer on Death (TOD) Designation Affidavit.
-This powerful, but sometimes overlooked tool, can help your heirs avoid probate and gain peace of mind.
+Estate planning tools like wills, trusts, and beneficiary designations all play a role in how your assets are transferred after death.
+One way to streamline the transfer of real estate is with a Transfer on Death (TOD) Designation Affidavit.
+This powerful, but sometimes overlooked, tool can be used as part of a larger estate plan to help avoid probate and provide peace of mind.

 What Is a TOD Designation Affidavit?